mlangstrof/mlangstrof.github.io/content/en/technology/azure-policy-5/index.md

 If you want to keep your environment even simpler, you could also adopt a blue/green-style approach.
 In this model, your currently active policy remains **Deny-SAPublicAccess**, while the updated version is introduced as **Deny-SAPublicAccess-New**.
 Once testing and rollout are complete, the original definition is updated with the validated content, and the temporary policy can be unassigned or removed until the next iteration.

-*Important note:  Make sure to keep your policy estate clean, i.e. minimize the number of policy definitions and assignment.
+*Important note:  Make sure to keep your policy estate clean, i.e. minimize the number of policy definitions and assignments.
 The more policies you have, the slower operations (such as loading the list of your policies) can take and the more cluttered your environment looks.
 So only keep those policies that are currently actively assigned or will be assigned soon.*

 Another word of advice here is to always deploy policies via CI/CD pipelines using infrastructure as code (IaC) templates for the policies itself, i.e. ARM or Bicep.
-Following the approach above with using naming convention based versioning and cleaning up unused policies only works if we keep the policies definitions and assignments in a repository, as this will allow us to see the different previous policy versions and the changes between them - thus maintaining a rigorous audit trail.
+Following the approach above with using naming convention based versioning and cleaning up unused policies only works if we keep the policy definitions and assignments in a repository, as this will allow us to see the different previous policy versions and the changes between them – thus maintaining a rigorous audit trail.

 Secondly, we need to ensure that the different policy versions are assigned in a non-overlapping fashion.
 To understand how policies can be scoped, please refer to my [previous blog article](https://www.cloudandcabernet.com/en/technology/azure-policy-4/) on that subject.